ONLINE REGISTRATION & FEE PAYMENT for the 2021-22 school year:

-After the introductory lesson program offered in fourth grade, students who wish to continue playing their instrument in fifth grade may elect to participate in their schools’ band or orchestra.
+After the introductory lesson program offered in fourth grade, students who wish to continue playing their instrument in fifth grade may elect to participate in their school's band or orchestra.
 These performance ensembles are a great opportunity to further develop a student’s understanding of playing instruments together and will prepare them for electing band or orchestra in middle and high school.

 Rehearsals are held once a week in the mornings or at a time during the school day.
-Schedules vary by school and are aligned with the fifth grade schedule.
-There will be a minimum of two concerts during the year, a winter concert and an end of year concert.
+Schedules vary by school and are aligned with the fifth-grade schedule.
+There will be a minimum of two concerts during the year, a winter concert and an end-of-year concert.
 Additional performance opportunities may be scheduled at the teacher’s discretion.

-Are these ensembles only for fifth grade students who took lessons in fourth grade?
+Are these ensembles only for fifth-grade students who took lessons in fourth grade?

 There are many students in our schools who have learned how to play an instrument at a young age and in many cases they are granted permission to join an ensemble.
-If you have a child in grades K through 4 who already play a band or string instrument, you must first speak with the music teacher to find out if they accept younger students.
+If you have a child in grades K through 4 who already plays a string instrument, you must first speak with the music teacher to find out if they accept younger students.
 If so, permission must be granted by the principal and classroom teacher before you register.

 My child plays an instrument not offered in the Instrumental Music Program but wants to perform in a music ensemble.